Chelsea don’t seem to have as many weird signings as some of their Premier League rivals, and the reasons for this are twofold.

 We’re used to Chelsea snapping up young talents after just a game or two for their clubs and bunging them into the reserve squad, but Atsu was almost established compared to most of his peers.

 The club’s treatment of the Ghanaian was weird, winding back the clock on his Porto and international breakthrough and, indeed his career.
 Maybe he thought he was past all that, but the Blues had other ideas.
+Nowadays, the 30-year-old is plying his trade for Saudi outfit Al-Raed.
+Course he is.

 What is it about Chelsea signing strikers after they have suffered injuries and loss of form and still paying well over the odds?